w5Mike/Lynx-Rom-Analysis/README.md

 Camputers Lynx 48k ROM disassembly (version L014)
 =================================================

-Reconstructed from Lynx 48k eprom memory images and supplemented with information from Lynx User Magazine Issue 1 (Camputers, June 1983, pages 16-18) and Nilug News (Issue 6) by R.B.Poate.
-Some of the labels and symbols arise from original documents, and others are my own inventions/variations for clarity.
-A database and custom script was used to create the disassembly listing.
+Originally, this assembly code was reconstructed from Lynx 48k eprom memory images, and supplemented with information from Lynx User Magazine Issue 1 (Camputers, June 1983, pages 16-18) and Nilug News (Issue 6) by R.B.Poate.
+Some of the labels and symbols arise from Lynx User and Nilug News, and others are my own creations for clarity.
+A rough database and script was used to create the disassembly listing.

+This code can be assembled (eg. using Z88dk) to produce a 16k ROM which is an exact replica of the original L014 ROMs (2x8k) that were supplied with the Lynx computer.

+17/11/2021: The code has now been enhanced with information from some original source code dated Apr-1984 (kindly supplied by Russell Davis and Pete Todd - see below).
+The 1984 source code was written using Macro-80 Assembler and (most likely) originates from Camputers themselves.
+However the code is different in some ways, and looks to be an enhanced version of the original ROM (ie. a post L014 version).
+I refer to this code as the "Mark II source code", as it was probably targetting the later 96k and 128k Lynx models.
+Nevertheless it contains many of the original rom routines.
+Subsequently, labels, comments, and symbols from the Mark II listing have been incorporated back into my L014 assembly, for consistency and clarity, where possible.

+I am unsure if the Mark II code ever made it to production.
+At the time of writing, an online archive of the complete Mark II source code can be found at Pete Todd's website, here: http://www.retrogubbins.co.uk/downloads/summary/20-lynx-rom-source-code

-Disclaimer: this is just my interpretation of the ROMs - *not* the original source code (whereabouts are unknown).
-The analysis is incomplete, and may change, but hopefully it is a useful starting point.
+Finally: this is just my *interpretation* of the ROMs - *not* the original source code.
+The analysis is incomplete, and may change.
+It's purpose is to aid understanding.

-Disassembly, analysis and mistakes by: Mike Panter 10/10/2021
+Disassembly, analysis and mistakes by: Mike Panter 17/11/2021

 Credit to:
  - DAVIS (the original author of the Lynx ROMs @ Camputers)